DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 }
 ```

-Finally, we launch the amplification shader, which is very similar to dispatching compute groups.
+Finally, we ready to launch the amplification shader, which is very similar to dispatching compute groups.
 The shader runs 32 threads per group, so we need to dispatch just `m_DrawTaskCount / ASGroupSize` groups
 (in this example the task count is always a multiple of 32):